Professor of Legal Studies & Business Ethics, The Wharton School

 Business, legal, and social implications of the internet and communications technologies

-Kevin Werbach is associate professor of Legal Studies and Business Ethics at the Wharton School of the University of Pennsylvania.
+Kevin Werbach is a professor of Legal Studies & Business Ethics at the Wharton School of the University of Pennsylvania.
 In addition to his influential work on telecommunications and internet policy, he is a pioneer in the emerging field of gamification: applying digital game-design techniques to business.
 His book, For the Win: How Game Thinking Can Revolutionize Your Business (with Dan Hunter) was published in 2012, and over 220,000 students worldwide have registered for his Massive Open Online Course (MOOC).
 He was named Wharton’s first “Iron Prof” in 2010.

 Outside of his academic role, Professor Werbach is the founder of Supernova Group, a technology analysis and consulting firm.
 For nine years, he organized the Supernova conference, described by former Xerox PARC head John Seely Brown as “one of the must-attends of the digerati and forward thinkers of the networked age.”
 He co-led the review of the Federal Communications Commission (FCC) for the Obama Administration’s Presidential Transition Team in 2008, and was employed as an expert advisor by both the FCC and the Department of Commerce in 2009.